CosmoStat/CosmoPMC/Demo/tempering/README.md

    whether one or two components have been found.
 Which is the case can be seen in the posterior contour plots, `iter_9/all_cont2d.pdf`.
 To test, run the code several times.

-   Here is the output of two runs:
+   Here is the output of three runs:

    <table>